February 19th, 2013

 But that still leaves the question of how to get lower interest rates!
 One way is simply to call your creditor and ask them to lower your interest rate.
 However, the success of that call will depend on your credit score.
 Which brings us to the most important way to get better interest rate…

 Your interest rate depends almost entirely on your credit score.
-That means you need to boost your score to get a lower interest rate!
+That means you need to improve your credit health to get a lower interest rate!
 Start by checking to make sure there are no errors on your credit report.
-You can do this at annualcreditreport.com.
-You should also check your credit score for free with Credit Karma, so you know where you stand.
+You can do this with Credit Karma and AnnualCreditReport.com.
+You should also check your credit score so you know where you stand.
 Then begin lowering your outstanding credit card balances as much as you can – because a big factor in your credit score is the ratio of outstanding debt you have to your total available credit.
 That means if your credit limit on all cards adds up to $10,000 and you can get your outstanding balances down to $3,000 then your ratio would be 30% (which is considered a good ratio).

 The bottom line, though, is you have to either be debt free or reduce your debt to a manageable level.
 And that requires you to…